World Skills UK

 • Minimum of 35 hours per week, normal working hours are 09:00 to 17:00 Monday to Friday although we pride ourselves on having a flexible approach to our working practices and service delivery and are happy to discuss flexible working options with suitable candidates.
 Occasional weekend work may be required by mutual agreement for which reasonable time off in lieu will be given.

-• 25 days’ annual leave which will increase by one additional day for each completed year of service up to a maximum of 30 days plus public and bank holidays.
+• 25 days’ annual leave (pro rata) which will increase by one additional day for each completed year of service up to a maximum of 30 days plus public and bank holidays.

 • The post is subject to six months’ probationary period with one months’ notice.